kadena-community/kadena.js/docs/pnpm-turbo-filter.md

 ```

 There are also ways to include dependencies, select up to and/or including a
-certain package, packages changed since the `main` branch, etc. Refer to the
+certain package, packages changed since the `main` branch, etc. You can use
-pnpm docs for all the goodies.
+multiple filters.
+Refer to the pnpm docs for all the goodies.

 ## Turborepo